The $\mathbb Z/p$-equivariant cohomology of genus zero Deligne-Mumford space with $1+p$ marked points: Introduction

 All of the above papers follow as their guiding principle the equivariant version of the {\it symplectic operadic principle}, i.e.: ``The nature of an equivariant symplectic invariant defined by counting holomorphic curves is determined by the operad of the space of domains."

 Without delving too deeply into the technical details and definitions of the quantum Steenrod power operations, the general notion for invariants on quantum cohomology is the following: given a natural number $n$, and a permutation group $G < \text{Sym}(n)$, one can consider the Deligne-Mumford space $\cM_{0,1+n}$.
 This space roughly consists of the set of $1+n$ distinct marked points $(z_0,z_1,\dots,z_n)$ with $z_i \in S^2$ (with a compactification we describe in Section \ref{sec:dm-space}), up to M\"obius reparametrisations of $S^2$.
 Then $G$ acts via permuting the last $n$ points.
-The idea is, for a nice choice of $G$ and $p | |G|$ for a prime $p$, that each closed element of $C_*^G(\cM_{0,1+n}; \mathbb{F}_p)$ should have an associated equivariant quantum operation, and that any boundary in $C_*^G(\cM_{0,1+n}; \mathbb{F}_p)$ determines a $1$-dimensional moduli space between two different operations.
+The idea is, for a nice choice of $G$ and $p | |G|$ for a prime $p$, that each closed element of $C_*^G(\cM_{0,1+n}; \mathbb{F}_p)$ should have an associated equivariant quantum operation, and that any boundary in $C_*^G(\cM_{0,1+n}; \mathbb{F}_p)$ determines a $1$-dimensional cobordism (given by a $1$-dimensional parametric moduli space) between the moduli spaces determining the chain-level definitions of the two different operations.
 Hence, one expects that $H_*^G(\cM_{0,1+n}; \mathbb{F}_p)$ should give a good amount of information about $G$-equivariant quantum operations.
 One would also wonder the case $p \nmid |G|$, but in this case the $G$-equivariant cohomology of $\F_p$ coefficients is the $G$-invariant part of the ordinary cohomology, which gives no interesting operations.

 Now, the quantum Steenrod $p$-th power operation is defined using $n=p$, $G = \mathbb{Z}/p$, and the class of $H_*^{\mathbb{Z}/p}(\cM_{0,1+p}; \mathbb{F}_p)$ in question is determined by a fixed point of the $G$-action on the Deligne-Mumford space.
 In particular, viewing $S^2$ as the extended complex plane, say $z_0 = 0$ and $z_1,\dots,z_p$ are $p$-th roots of unity (in the obvious order $z_i = \zeta^i$ for any primitive $\zeta$).